 In March 2010, Congress passed a new set of regulations pertaining to the 2001 Law No. 27446 on the National Environmental Impact Assessment System (SEIA).
 This requires all Environmental Impact Assessments (EIA) to include an Ecosystem Service Valuation (ESV) by 2011.
-Article 25 of said law includes the requirement for the assessment, conservation and valuation of Peru’s natural heritage, including natural resources, genetic, species and ecosystem biodiversity, and the environmental services that they provide.
+Article 25 of said law includes the requirement for the assessment, conservation, and valuation of Peru’s natural heritage, including natural resources, genetic, species, and ecosystem biodiversity, and the environmental services that they provide.
 Article 26 includes the need for EIAs to consider specific impacts that incorporate the costs of mitigation, monitoring, remediation or rehabilitation, as well as the cost of other conservation or management measures that may be applicable, such as compensation.
-Such laws caused a great deal of impact on the profitable mining, energy, oil and gas industries in the country and forced an adaptation process as a means to surviving the change.
+Such laws caused a great deal of impact on the profitable mining, energy, oil and gas industries in the country and forced an adaptation process as a means of surviving the change.

 We also work with and consult on matters that cross the full spectrum of environmental services that include but are not limited to:

 - Licensing, regulatory and compliance work,

 - Environmental auditing,

 - Sanctions management

 - Permits and compliance and licensing in relation to air quality control,

 - Water supply and rights,

 - Nature protection,

 - Hazardous waste management